 In millions

 Assets acquired

 Cash and cash equivalents \$ 16

 Accounts receivable 20

 Inventory 26

 Other current assets 1

 Property, plant and equipment 43

-Goodwill 103
+Goodwill 106

 Other intangible assets 89

 Other noncurrent assets 1

-Total assets acquired 299
+Total assets acquired 302

 Liabilities assumed

 Current liabilities 16

-Noncurrent liabilities 38
+Noncurrent liabilities 41

-Total liabilities assumed 54
+Total liabilities assumed 57

 Net assets acquired \$ 245

 The fair values of the assets acquired and liabilities assumed were determined using the income, cost and market approaches.
 Discounted cash flow models were used to estimate the fair values of acquired intangibles.
 The fair value measurements were primarily based on significant inputs that are not observable in the market and are considered Level 3 in the fair value hierarchy.
 Intangible assets acquired include customer relationships and acquired technology that are subject to amortization, and trade names that were assigned an indefinite life and are not subject to amortization.
-Contingent liabilities assumed as part of the transaction are preliminary and subject to change.
-These estimates are preliminary in nature and subject to adjustments, which could be material as the Company has not completed its valuation of acquired assets and liabilities.
-Any necessary adjustments will be finalized within one year from the date of acquisition.